zokahn/worth-my-time/README.md

 - The project structure has been updated to reflect the new plan.
 - The high-level design, goals, and project structure documents have been updated with the new plan.
 - The status has been updated.
+- Machine learning integration has been initiated for advanced insights and predictions.
+- Initial structure for ML models and training has been created.
+- The data pipeline has been prepared to support the integration of ML models.

 ## Goals